domcloud/domcloud/docs/features/database.md

 PostgreSQL permits remote access by default.

-MySQL is more grained and by default doesn't allow remote access by default, you need to change it by go to the Webmin > Databases > Remote access and add `%.%.%.%` (next line above `localhost`) to allowed hosts list.
+MySQL is more grained and doesn't allow remote access by default.
+You need to change it by go to the Webmin -> Databases -> Remote access then add `%.%.%.%` and `%:%:%` (next line above `localhost`) to allowed hosts list.

 ### Timestamp